r-a-y/buddypress-usernames-only/readme.txt

 == Frequently Asked Questions ==

 #### I still see some display names on my BP site! ####

-* Did you apply the core hacks listed in the installation section?

 * If your members frequently changed their display name, past activity updates will still show their old display name.
 New activity updates will correctly show their username.